mgoetz/PageParse/README.md

  - Download the app from https://github.com/mgoetz/PageParse/blob/Reconstruction/PageParse_1.0_MattGoetz.rar
  - Unzip the contents to a folder in your prefered location for running websites
  - Create a new site in IIS and point it at the location where you unpacked the rar file
  - *Update the application pool created for the IIS site to .NET 4.0

+##Why didnt you host this on Azure?
+Good question.
+I'm currenlty working on deploying it there, but have not yet succeeded.
+When I do, you will be able to explore the app at http://parsepage-goetzonline.azurewebsites.net/